 The neutrophil lymphocyte ratio (NLR), a cheap and readily available hematologic tool is becoming increasingly recognized as a marker of pan-systemic inflammation of various sources, including stress [1] Gender differences have been identified in various inflammatory responses, from acute insults through chronic to debilitating terminal diseases.
-These gender difference which are mostly contributions from genetic and environmental factors, have been reported to play significant roles in the etiopathologic, epidemiological, clinical and prognostic profile of most disease entities [2].
-In acute inflammatory states, women show higher tissue responses associated with higher levels of inflammatory markers such as leukocytosis with neutrophilia, elevated erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), and in chronic illnesses, with lymphopenia, and the gender differences seen in physiologic and pathologic states have largely be attributed to the differential actions of the sex hormones [3].
-Too long sentence.
+These gender difference which are mostly contributions from genetic and environmental factors, have been reported to play significant roles in the etiopathological, epidemiological, clinical and prognostic profile of most disease entities [2] In acute inflammatory states, women show higher tissue responses associated with higher levels of inflammatory markers such as leukocytosis with neutrophilia, elevated erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) and anemia.
+In physiologic states, and in chronic illnesses with lymphopenia, the gender differences have largely been attributed to the differential actions of the sex hormones [3].